The History of South Church Hartford

 Under Warren Archibald (1917-1954) the church grew to over 1900 members.
 He was a leader in the struggle to keep our churches free, but died before the formation of the independent National Association of Congregational Churches (NACCC).
 Henry David Gray (1955-1970) sparked a revitalization of the South Church neighborhood.
 He was nationally known for his youth work and as a Congregational scholar, writer and spokesman.
 John Robert Elmore (1970-1992), called to be the Assistant Minister for Youth in 1956, succeeded Rev. Gray.
 Widely recognized in the field of Marriage and Family Counseling, he was, like Rev. Gray, active in community affairs and the NACCC.
 On December 4, 2005, the Rev. Adam Thomas Söderberg joined his predecessors and fellow Bangor Seminary graduates the Rev. Edwin Pond Parker, and the Rev. John Robert Elmore, and accepted the call to become only the sixteenth Senior Minister of South Congregational Church.

-Rev. Söderberg is a graduate of the Congregational Foundation for Theological Studies; American Christian College and Seminary (B.D.); and Bangor Theological Seminary (M. Div).
+Dr. Söderberg is a graduate of the Congregational Foundation for Theological Studies; American Christian College and Seminary (B.A.); Bangor Theological Seminary (M. Div.); and Luther Rice College and Seminary (D.Min.).
 He pastored an NACCC church in Maine for nine years during which time he also served the Congregational Christian Council of Maine on the State Youth Ministries Committee (1998-2000), as a Summer Youth Camp Co-Director (1999, 2000, 2001, 2006), and as a Vice Moderator (2004-2005).
 He served on the Nominating Committee of the NACCC (2001-2003) and as the Vice Moderator, Moderator and Assistant Treasurer of the Fellowship of Northeast Congregational Christian Churches.
 He is also President of the Connecticut Bible Society.

 Over the past four decades, South Church has increasingly tried to address the needs and problems of our community and beyond.
 We are home to and partner with Al-Anon – a worldwide organization that offers a program of help and mutual support for families and friends of someone with a drinking problem – their regional distribution center is at 277 Main Street.
-We are also home to Grace Academy – the first faith-based, tuition-free, all-girls middle school in Hartford.
-Grace Academy offers a comprehensive college preparatory educational program for girl’s grades 5-8.
 We also have a mission in Haiti where we support a school with our sister church: The Bethesda Church of Camp Perrin.

 In our fourth century of ministry in downtown Hartford, Connecticut South Church remains committed to the “Great Commission” given to us by Jesus, “…go and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit.
 Teach these new disciples to obey all the commands I have given you.
 And be sure of this: I am with you always, even to the end of the age.”
 (Matthew 28:19-20; NLT) as well as the “Greatest Commandment,” “The most important commandment is this: ‘Listen, O Israel!
 The Lord our God is the one and only Lord.
 And you must love the Lord your God with all your heart, all your soul, all your mind, and all your strength.’
 The second is equally important: ‘Love your neighbor as yourself.’
 No other commandment is greater that these.”
 (Mark 12:30-31 NLT)